SIGCOMM21-5G/artifact/Video-Streaming/README.md

 # Adaptive Video Streaming

 Since we run 7 different ABR algorithms over many traces (both 4G and 5G) sequentially, it will take longer than 24 hours to finish all the experiments.
 Hence we provide a **screencast** of running a subset of the traces to illustrate how the video emulation testbed works.
-We also provide the **full results** and ploting scripts (see the **Genearting Plots** section) for the figures in the paper.
+We also provide the **full results** and ploting scripts (see the **Generating Plots** section) for the figures in the paper.

 <!-- TODO: Add links to the screencast files. -->